hapax/hapax.github.io/assets/reality.md

 paint dry.
 You get the idea!
 But you don't need to take other people's word for it.
-You can also explore this fractal for yourself, and get interested in everything.
+You can also explore this fractal for yourself, and allow yourself to get interested in everything.
 Einstein wrote a paper about tea leaves and river bends; Richard Feynman, another famous 20th century physicist, was stumped by snapping